 The Sticky on Removing Glue From Wood

 Glue can be a big problem, especially if it splashed on your antique wood chair or gets on your rough-cut wall.
 When it comes to getting glue off, you'll need to use the best method for your finish.
-Now that you have been schooled in glue cleanup, give a few of these methods a try.
+Now that you have been schooled in glue cleanup, get some tips on how to clean sticky wooden kitchen cabinets.